 - able to start or continue legal action but can't take enforcement action to recover the debt.

 - able to continue recovery for a secured debt e.g. house or car.

 - You are committing an act of bankruptcy[?] (formally known as a Declaration of intention to lodge a Debtor’s Petition) under s54A of the Bankruptcy Act 1966.
 A creditor could use the fact you have lodged a TDP as the basis for an application to the court to make you bankrupt.

-- After six months you are not automatically bankrupt and creditors can again resume trying to recover their debts.
+- After 21 days you are not automatically bankrupt, and creditors can again resume trying to recover their debts.